Joao-Andrade/WatchGameController/README.md

 ![controller_2](documentation/controller_2.png)

 A new window appears, where the controller should be visible as well.
+Click on the controller with the right mouse button and select "properties" and new window appears.

 ![controller_3](documentation/controller_3.png)

-Click on the controller with the right mouse button and select "properties".
+Select the controller and click on "properties".
 A new window appears with all the available controller buttons.
 Move the watch or rotate to see the values change.

 ![controller_4](documentation/controller_4.png)